Introduction to Online Convex Optimization: Reductions to Non-smooth and Non-strongly Convex Functions

 \subsection{Reduction to strongly convex, non-smooth functions}

 Our reduction from non-smooth functions to $\gamma$-well-conditioned functions is similar in spirit to the one of the previous subsection.
 However, whereas for strong convexity the obtained rates were off by a factor of $\log T$, in this section we will also be off by factor of $d$, the dimension of the decision variable $\x$, as compared to the standard analyses in convex optimization.
-For tight bounds, the reader is referred to the excellent reference books and surveys listed in the bibliography section.
+For tight bounds, the reader is referred to the excellent reference books and surveys listed in the bibliography section \ref{sec:bib_of_optimization}.

 We apply the GD algorithm to a smoothed variant of the objective function.
 In contrast to the previous reduction, smoothing cannot be obtained by simple addition of a smooth (or any other) function.
-Instead, we need a smoothing operation, which amounts to taking a local integral of the function, as follows.
+Instead, we need a smoothing operation.
+The one we describe is particularly simple and amounts to taking a local integral of the function.
+More sophisticated, but less general, smoothing operators exist that are based on the Moreau-Yoshida regularization, see bibliographic section for more details.

 Let $f$ be $G$-Lipschitz continuous and $\alpha$-strongly convex.
-Define for any $\delta > 0$
+Define for any $\delta > 0$,